cran-task-views/Bayesian/Bayesian.md

 #### High dimensional methods/machine learning methods
 -   `r pkg("abglasso")` implements a Bayesian adaptive graphical lasso data-augmented block Gibbs sampler.
 -   `r pkg("bartMachine")` allows an advanced implementation of Bayesian Additive Regression Trees with expanded features for data analysis and visualization.
--   The `r pkg("bayesGAM")`package is designed to provide a user friendly option to fit univariate and multivariate response Generalized Additive Models (GAM) using Hamiltonian Monte Carlo (HMC) with few technical burdens.
 -   `r pkg("BCBCSF")` provides functions to predict the discrete response based on selected high dimensional features, such as gene expression data.